 Episodes of paralysis, if mild, can be aborted at onset by light exercise and a 2 g/kg oral carbohydrate load.
 Established episodes require thiazides, acetazolamide, or inhaled β-agonists.
 Severe episodes require Ca gluconate or insulin and dextrose IV.
 Regularly ingesting carbohydrate-rich, low-K meals and avoiding fasting, strenuous activity after meals, and cold exposure help prevent hyperkalemic episodes.

 In addition to lifestyle changes including tightly controlled levels of exercise or activity, episodes may be prevented by giving a carbonic anhydrase inhibitor (eg, acetazolamide).
-A cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.
+The major complication of Andersen-Tawil syndrome is sudden death from cardiac arrhythmias, and a cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.